Susana465/ATI_enrichment_reflection/README.md

 - Feel free to contact me (s1350728@ed.ac.uk) if you would like to discuss anything regarding the enrichment scheme.

+# How to use:
+- You can directly download the pdf or docx files in the _book output directory.

+- Or you can fork this repo and use this report as a template for your own work.

+- You can also view it online here: https://susana465.quarto.pub/enrichment-scheme-reflections

 # Quarto:

 - This is a report written using a [Quarto book](https://quarto.org/docs/books/).
 The components here are: